WelcometoMyGarden/welcometomygarden/docs/architecture.md

 **Note**: `$user == null` does not necessarily mean that the user is logged out.
 It could be that the user data is still loading!
 Check or subscribe to the `$isUserLoading` store to know, or use the convenience method `await resolveOnUserLoaded()`.
 Example: after logging in into Firebase with `signInWithEmailAndPassword()` or `createUserWithEmailAndPassword()`, the User data will most likely not be loaded yet.
 This might be unintuitive.

-The root layout waits until the user is loaded before it. `$isUserLoading` can also be `false` while `$user` is `null`.
+The root layout waits until the user is loaded before it renders. `$isUserLoading` can also be `false` while `$user` is `null`.
 In that case, we can be certain that the user is logged out.